Wingsuit Performance Flying

-In addition to individual ranking of flights, this site supports judging performance oriented wingsuit performance competitions as a multi-task event for the three combined categories time, distance and speed.
+In addition to the individual ranking of flights, this site supports judging Wingsuit Perfomance Competitions with the three combined categories time, distance and speed.

-The rules for these events are based on the well established FAI F3B class for model-sailplanes to measure the different aspects of high-performance flying.
-This format measures the three different performance parameters of an airplane (best lift, least drag and best glide ratio) and combines them into a single result instead of concentrating on one parameter only, which would inevitably lead to giving an unfair advantage to a pilot with a certain build and would lead to suits optimized into one direction only.
+The rules for these competitions are based on the well established FAI F3B class for model-sailplanes to measure the different aspects of high-performance flying.
+This format measures the three different performance parameters of an airplane (best lift, least drag and best glide ratio) and combines them into a single result instead of concentrating on one parameter only, which would inevitably give an unfair advantage to a pilot with a certain build and would lead to suits optimized into one direction only.
 Therefore, the same suit without any changes or modifications of parts must be used for all tasks of a single round.
 No weights must be worn.
 Propulsion systems must not be used.
 No electronic devices should be worn near the official measuring device.

-A crosswind jumprun 2 nm upwind of the DZ is suggested to give every competitor a clean shot back to the DZ.
-Staggered openings further increase seperation.
-Exit altitude can be lowered slightly to 500m (1500ft) above the competition window to prevent excessive diving and to compensate for the complicated jumprun.
-500m (1500ft) above the competition window should be given to the competitor, though, to set-up towards the DZ and to settle into a good flying position.
+A crosswind jumprun 2-4 nm upwind of the DZ is suggested to give every competitor a clean shot back to the DZ.
+Staggered openings should further increase seperation.
+Exit altitude should be between 12000 and 12500ft (3650-3810m) AGL to allow competitors to set-up towards the DZ and to settle into a good flying position while preventing excessive diving.

-For the time task, the time spend in the evaluation window will be recorded; the longer you stay in the competition window, the better.
+For the time task, the time spent in the evaluation window counts; the longer you stay in the competition window, the better.

-For the distance task, the horizontal distance covered over ground while in the evaluation window will be recorded; the further you fly while in the competition window, the better.
+For the distance task, the horizontal distance covered over ground while in the evaluation window counts; the further you fly while in the competition window, the better.

-For the speed task, the highest average horizontal speed over ground achieved while in the evaluation window will be recorded; the further you fly in the shortest time while in the competition window, the better.
+For the speed task, the highest average horizontal speed over ground achieved while in the evaluation window counts; the further you fly in the shortest time while in the competition window, the better.

 The results of each single task in a round will be normalized to the best result of this task, i.e. the competitor performing best in a given task receives a score of 100% with the other competitors receiving scores according to their relative performance.
 No points will be rewarded for a task not flown.
 Zero points may be awarded for safety violations.

 The scores for all rounds for each task will be averaged for each competitor and added up to calculate the overall ranking for this event for a maximum of 300 points.
-In case of a tie, the highest individual result breaks the tie.
+All completed tasks will count towards the final score.

-Every flight uploaded for a competition will automatically be included in the worldwide ranking.
+Every flight uploaded during a competition will automatically be included in the worldwide online ranking.